 To use Vertex AI TensorBoard with custom training, you must do the following:

 Create a Vertex AI TensorBoard instance in your project to store your experiments.

 Configure a service account to run the custom training job with appropriate permissions.

 Adjust your custom training code to write out TensorBoard compatible logs to Cloud Storage.

-For a step-by-step guide on getting started with these requirements, see Using Vertex TensorBoard with custom training.
+For a step-by-step guide on getting started with these requirements, see Using Vertex AI TensorBoard with custom training.

 If you aren't sure that you want to perform custom training, read a comparison of custom training and AutoML.